richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 * "Creating and updating the Cognitive Search index can be difficult... we want a simpler, faster, more consistent experience"
 * "Codified Cognitive Search skills must include: OCR and Key Phrase Extraction"
 * "We want to capture our Cogniive Search index creation process in our DevOps repo"
+* "All secrets must be stored in Key Vault"

 ## Proposed Solution
 * Develop App: Use the Cognitive Search Development Kit (SDK) to create a data source, index, skillset, and indexer